BeauGeogeo/Winadim/README.md

   If you'd like faster results and are okay with just the move recommendation (without the reasoning being explained), you can remove that part of the instruction.
   This will significantly reduce response time at the cost of interpretability.

+- 🔎 **Performance and relaibility**
+  While fun and intuitive, asking chatGPT about the move to do does not guarantee great performance.
+  He is no expert and can be wrong and misleading more than once so keep being cautious.
+  Further discussion in the Future Directions section.

+  Stay cautious and informed during gameplay.
+  Further discussion can be found in the **Future Directions** section.

 → Support for cpu-only usage and offering language and explanation options in the GUI are planned features.